-The Group is also a member of Rental Exchange which is a scheme run by Big Issue Invest and Experian.
+The Trust is also a member of Rental Exchange which is a scheme run by Big Issue Invest and Experian.
 The scheme allows tenants with little or no credit history, to build a credit history and to create an online proof of identity which, together with being able to show a track record of paying your rent, will enable you to access services such as bank accounts, credit cards, online shopping, cheaper credit and better gas and electricity rates.

 In addition, sharing your tenancy records through Rental Exchange allows us to work more closely with you to manage your existing tenancy, and also enables Experian to use the information to assist other landlords and organisations to: